shaban/polaris/README.md

 # polaris
- Industry and Administration App for Polaris Shipyard eve
+ Industry and Administration App for Polaris Shipyard in Eve Online